 Multiplier / Capitalization Rate Conversion Table

-If a capitalization approach is utilized, the excess earnings are multiplied by a ‘multiplier’ or divided by the capitalization rate.
+When a capitalization approach is utilized, the excess earnings are multiplied by a ‘multiplier’ or divided by the capitalization rate.

 Should the excess earnings and/or accounts receivable be tax impacted?
 The impact can be significant.
 Tax impacting relates to attempting to compare apples to apples when valuing c-corporations and s-corporations.
 The multiplier and the income stream should both be pre-tax or both be after-tax.